Brenton Shepard is the Bay Life Care and Counseling Pastor and is the director of Bay Life's Pastoral Family Counseling Center.

 Tom Sledd works clients who are dealing with family, chemical and sexual addictions, and the effect they have on their relationships.
-He earned a Certificate of Completion in Addictions and Counseling at the Addictions Training Institute at the University of Miami, and Bachelor of Arts in Addictions and Counseling from the Union Institute of Cincinnati of Ohio.
+He has a B.A in Addictions and Counseling from Union Institute of Cincinnati of Ohio and a Certificate of Completion in Addictions and Counseling from the Addictions Training Institute at the University of Miami.